grew-nlp/grew_doc/content/rule.md

  * Blank lines and lines starting with `%` symbol are ignored
  * Each line is a list of elements separated by tabulations.
- * The first line defines the fields identifiers.
+ * The first line defines the field  identifiers.
  * All other lines define the lexicon items that are n-tuples of strings.
  * All lines contain the same number of elements.